- Date: Sunday Sept 16 2018

 Details for this event are still being finalized, and are subject to change as well as subject to permit approval from the US Forest Service.

-Join us as CROC returns to the Boyd ice caves area, about 20 minutes from beautiful Bend Oregon.
+Join us as CROC returns to the Bend ice caves area, about 20 minutes from beautiful Bend Oregon.

 The map will be an enhanced USGS topographic map, scale 1:25,000, with 10 foot contours.